Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_LifeCycle.md

 ### Dataset Onboarding

-[Data ingestion](../Data_Ingestion.md) is the process of onboarding dataset from external sources and loading it into a data storage system.
+Data ingestion is the process of onboarded dataset from external sources and loading it into a data storage system.
 Data ingestion can be done in real-time or batch mode, depending on the requirements of the data pipeline.

 Phases of data pipeline: